 Holidays are great.
 They provide some extra fun moments amidst the treadmill of life.
 They often force us to stop and celebrate with the people we love.
 And perhaps best of all, they provide natural and enjoyable teaching moments with the little people in our home.

 Valentine’s day is no different.
 February is known as the month of love, and what a concept to capitalize on!
-There are a variety of traditions that moms utilize to teach the characteristics of love.
-Maybe you have a few of your own.
-Today I thought I would share an idea that a friend just gave me, that I couldn’t help but go home and implement right away!
+There are a variety of traditions that moms utilize to teach the characteristics of love– maybe you have a few of your own.
+Here’s an idea someone gave me that I’ve loved over the years.

 We will call it “The Secret Acts of Kindness Week.”